roni-kreinin/turtlebot4_manual/software/sensors.md

 TODO

-## Create3
+## Create® 3

-The Create 3 comes with several sensors for safety, object detection, and odometry.
-For more information on the physical location of the sensors, read the Create 3 [Hardware Overview](https://iroboteducation.github.io/create3_docs/hw/overview/).
+The Create® 3 comes with several sensors for safety, object detection, and odometry.
+For more information on the physical location of the sensors, read the Create® 3 [Hardware Overview](https://iroboteducation.github.io/create3_docs/hw/overview/).
 Hazards detected by the robot are published to the */hazard_detection* topic, although some sensors also have their own individual topics

 ### Cliff

-The Create 3 has 4 cliff sensors located on the front half of the robot.
+The Create® 3 has 4 cliff sensors located on the front half of the robot.
 These sensors measure the distance from the robot to the ground, and prevent the robot from falling off of cliffs.

 ### Bumper

-The bumper is used by the Create 3 to detect objects or walls that the robot has run in to.
+The bumper is used by the Create® 3 to detect objects or walls that the robot has run in to.
 It can trigger reflexes to recoil from the object, or use the information to follow the wall.

 ### Wheeldrop

-The wheeldrop is the spring on which the Create 3 wheels sit.
+The wheeldrop is the spring on which the Create® 3 wheels sit.
 When the robot is lifted off of the ground, the spring is decompressed and the wheeldrop hazard is activated.

 ### IR Proximity